ajaypokharel/ad-frontend-final/README.md

 # MMA Stories Blog

+Me and my project partner created a blog for MMA Stories where user/non-users can browse mma stories, sign-in, post their mma stories and edit.

 ## Some of the features of this blog:
 - Viewers can browse MMA Stories without creating account
 - Viewrs can sign in with email